Don’t we all wish there were more than 24 hours in a day?

 It takes an average of 66 days to build a habit, so I always start small.
 You’ll rarely see through a drastic change for long enough to make a habit, so work backward from the goal you’d actually like to achieve.

-Start small with your routine.
-Maybe start waking up five minutes earlier to stretch or make your bed.
+For example, you could start waking up five minutes earlier to stretch or make your bed.
 A morning routine sets the tone for your day, helping you reinforce and create some work-life balance.

 3. Prioritize the Tasks at Hand

 When your to-do list is constantly growing, it gets more and more difficult to decide which tasks to handle first.
-If you’re like me, you’re constantly trying to prioritize tasks based on deadlines and complexity while making sure you still have time to work on the important but not urgent tasks.
+If you’re like me, you’re constantly trying to prioritize urgent and complex tasks.

 The matrix looks like this: